serversideup/amplitudejs/README.md

 } );
 ```

-Now that you have your visualization registered with AmplitudeJS.
+Now that you have your visualization registered with Amplitude.js.
 You just need to add the following element:

 ```html
 <div id="amplitude-visualization"></div>
 ```

 That's it!
-AmplitudeJS will inject the visualization canvas in that element and run.
+Amplitude.js will inject the visualization canvas in that element and run.
 If the browser does not
-support the Web Audio API, by default AmplitudeJS will remove that element so no confusion.
+support the Web Audio API, by default Amplitude.js will remove that element so no confusion.
 If you want to use
-a cover art by default, in the AmplitudeJS config set the "visualization_backup" equal to "album-art":
+a cover art by default, in the Amplitude.js config set the "visualization_backup" equal to "album-art":

 ```javascript
 <script type="text/javascript">